-In particular, Sultan Mohammad Sharqi and Sultan Hussain Sharqi, small district rulers who were under the rule of Mughal emperor Babur.
+In particular, Sultan Mohammad Sharqi and Sultan Hussain Sharqi were small district rulers who were under the rule of the Mughal emperor Babur.

 These district rulers are the ones who started introducing Khayal Gayaki.

-Performed in royal occasions and courts, Khayal Gayaki was considered to be extremely dreamy and romantic - consisting of several odes to love stories, emotions, and feelings.
+Performed on royal occasions and courts, Khayal Gayaki was considered to be extremely dreamy and romantic - consisting of several odes to love stories, emotions, and feelings.

 Khayal Gayaki was also the most popular choice among Mughal musicians and this reflects the preference of the listeners too, in those days.